Gastritis: Symptoms, Causes, and Support Strategies

 Zinc is a critical vitamin for immune health and metabolic function.
 A 2007 study published in Helicobacter has found that zinc deficiency can impact the gastric mucosa and contribute to H pylori overgrowth (19).

-A 2012 randomized controlled trial published in the Asian Pacific Journal of Cancer Prevention has found that low serum zinc levels and H pylori overgrowth is common among gastritis patients compared to participants of the healthy control group (20).
+A 2012 randomized controlled trial published in the Asian Pacific Journal of Cancer Prevention has found that low serum zinc levels and H pylori overgrowth are common among gastritis patients compared to participants of the healthy control group (20).

 Diagnosis and Conventional Treatment